aabhik-coder/Webdev-MinnieMona/README.md

   <br>
 **Day 2**<br>
 1. Designed the website on VS Code.<br>
-  a.What i learnt?
+  a.What i learnt?<br>
-   - Navigating to specific div in a single page website:
+   - Navigating to specific div in a single page website.<br>
-   - Main mantra for vertical and horizontal aligning to centre :D
+   - Main mantra for vertical and horizontal aligning to centre :D<br>
-    - display:flex
+    - display:flex<br>
-    - allign-items:centre
+    - allign-items:centre<br>
-    - justify-content:centre
+    - justify-content:centre<br>
-2. Uploaded it to github using gitbash
+2. Uploaded it to github using gitbash<br>
    a.
 What i learnt?
     - Cloning the repository.
     - Pushing the files on the repo